Centre of Contemporary Art

-Centre of Contemporary Art (CoCA, formerly the Canterbury Society of Arts) is a curated art gallery in the central city of Christchurch, New Zealand.
+Centre of Contemporary Art (CoCA, formerly the Canterbury Society of Arts) is a curated art gallery in the centre of Christchurch, New Zealand.
+The gallery is governed by the Canterbury Society of Arts Charitable Trust.

-The gallery is administered by the Canterbury Society of Arts (CSA) Charitable Trust.
-Quarterly seasonal exhibitions are overseen by a curatorium of experts from New Zealand and overseas, headed by new Director and Principal Curator Paula Orrell.
-The gallery is focused on curating and commissioning artwork, rather than simply acquiring collections.

 History

 The Canterbury Society of Arts

 CoCA began in 1880 as the Canterbury Society of Arts (CSA).
 It was the first organisation to exhibit and collect artworks in Christchurch, and quickly became the most influential and dynamic arts society in New Zealand.
 Its first exhibition was held in 1881 at Christchurch Boys' High School, in what later became part of the Christchurch Arts Centre.
 The CSA played an essential role in New Zealand's burgeoning arts scene.
 In the 1930s it exhibited the works of “The Group”; a collection of artists including the eminent New Zealand painters Rita Angus, Evelyn Page and Doris Lusk.
 The CSA found its first permanent home in 1890 in a building especially designed for it by society member and acclaimed New Zealand architect Benjamin Mountfort (1825–1898) – the Canterbury Society of Arts Gallery.
 This was a prime example of the function and form of Gothic Revival in New Zealand architecture.
 A second neighbouring gallery, in the more conservatively favoured Venetian Gothic style, was added in 1894 by Richard Dacre Harman.
 Both buildings were on the New Zealand Historic Places Trust register until their demolition following the 2011 Christchurch earthquake.